TPD ClaimsCall (02) 7233 3661

 Definition mismatch

-Records describe diagnosis but do not address the actual policy test being applied.
+A definition mismatch happens when records describe diagnosis but do not address the actual TPD policy test being applied.

 Timeline conflict